mellogarrett/node-basic-auth-helper/README.md

   *if you are using Basic Authentication, you should use HTTPS to encrypt the credentials in the URL.*

-## How do I use this?
+## How do I use it?
 This function assumes that you are going to store your usernames and passwords in a `.env` file, and that you are using a library that allows you to read from a `.env` file (I recommend the [dotenv](https://github.com/motdotla/dotenv) library).
+You could pretty easily modify to check against values stored elsewhere, like a database for example (I'll leave that up to you).

 This function needs two variables passed in to check Authorization: